CarlosQuijada211/CNC-Homemade-Writing-Machine/README.md

 On the carriage of the top frame, the servo motor and pen holder are mounted to perform the drawing operation.
 At the opposite end of this frame, a small **support wheel** is attached.
 This helps maintain balance and allows the frame to roll along the lower axis without tilting or dragging.

+These dimensions allow for a 11.3cm x 13.5cm drawing area.

 ### Motion System and Moving Carriages

 Motion in both axes is achieved through a screw-driven linear actuator system.
 Each axis consists of a 21 cm threaded rod that passes through the central holes in the frame walls.
 When the rod is rotated by a motor, nuts screwed onto it translate along the rod, converting rotational motion into linear motion.